xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-021.md

 }
 ```

-Finally, we come to the Resize determination for the four edges of the Transformer, here we need to calculate the distance from the detection point to the line segment, refer to [Gist - point to line 2d]:
+Finally, come to the Resize detection of the four edges of the Transformer, here we need to calculate the distance from the detection point to the line segment, refer to [Gist - point to line 2d]:

 ```ts
 import distanceBetweenPointAndLineSegment from 'point-to-segment-2d';